 In many ways, Santana was lucky that Zico clearly wasn’t capable of starting games at Mexico 86.
 The concept of the manager having to remove his fading star from the front-line never visited either of them.
 Zico had to accept he was fit only to play cameo roles.

-Having played no part during Brazil’s opening two games, Zico appeared from the bench against Northern Ireland and then in the last-16 win against Poland.
+Having played no part during Brazil’s opening two games, he appeared from the bench against Northern Ireland and then in the last-16 win against Poland.
 On both occasions, the games were all but won by the time he entered the fray.
 The quarter-final was a different matter, however.

 With the game against France poised at 1-1, Zico was introduced as a replacement for Muller.
 Within two minutes he had threaded through the pass that provoked the French keeper Joel Bats to bring down Branco for a penalty.
 Just 17 minutes remained.
 Both Sócrates and Careca were on the pitch, scorers of a penalty each against Poland in the previous round, yet Zico took the ball.